© 2026 Western New York Public Broadcasting Association

 LOCAL LISTINGS ARE PRESENTED AS FOLLOWS: CLOSINGS (last chances to see these shows!), followed by OPENINGS, then CONTINUING, then OPENINGS NEXT WEEK or MONTH.
 Within the categories, shows are alphabetical by title, with any show starting with "The" under the letter "T."

-CLOSINGS:
+CLOSINGS: No closings

 OPENINGS:

-A CHRISTMAS CAROL by Charles Dickens adapted for the stage by Tim Carroll, directed by Tim Carroll, 11/01 - 12/21.
-Produced by The Shaw Festival on the Royal George Theatre Stage, 85 Queen Street, Niagara-on-the-Lake, Ontario, Canada L0S 1J0 1-800=511-SHAW or visit shaw.com
+A CHRISTMAS CAROL by Charles Dickens, adapted for the stage by Tim Carroll, directed by Tim Carroll, 11/01 - 12/21.
+Produced by The Shaw Festival on the Royal George Theatre Stage, 85 Queen Street, Niagara-on-the-Lake, Ontario, Canada L0S 1J0 1-800-511-SHAW or visit shaw.com

 A CHRISTMAS CAROL PUBLICITY BLURB: With original music by Paul Sportelli, music direction by Rachel O’Brien, and movement and puppetry by Alexis Milligan, don’t miss the final production to grace the stage of the Royal George Theatre.
 Again, the magic of Christmas returns as does the miserly Ebenezer Scrooge!
 A Christmas Carol is the gift that keeps on giving and is the perfect annual reminder of what the Christmas spirit is all about.
 The most jolly holiday experience is in Niagara-on-the-Lake — the merriest of destinations.